 WHAT IS INCIDENTAL SUN EXPOSURE?

-DAILY EXPOSURE TO AMBIENT SUNLIGHT CAUSES SERIOUS DAMAGE
+DAILY EXPOSURE TO AMBIENT SUNLIGHT CAUSES DAMAGE TO YOUR SKIN

-Today, however, our melanin isn’t as strong as it should be.
-Because of our increasingly indoor lifestyles and our lack of chronic, non-burning sun exposure (and the excessive use of products that inhibit natural production of melanin such as SPF), melanin doesn’t get the regular stimulation it needs, leaving our skin unable to adequately respond to those moments of passive exposure to UV.
-In fact, we are gradually losing our photoadaptation capabilities, making our skin and hair increasingly vulnerable to daily photodamage.
-Restoring photoadaptation and the photoprotective properties of your skin is at the heart of Skinergies’ products.
+But today, our melanin isn’t as strong as it should be.
+Because of our increasingly indoor lifestyles and our lack of chronic, non-burning sun exposure, melanin doesn’t get the regular stimulation it needs, leaving our skin unable to protect during the daily moments of passive exposure to UV.
+Restoring photoadaptation and the photoprotective properties of the skin is at the heart of Skinergies’ technology.

 The A-B-C's of UV & Visible Light